guillaumecantin/guillaumecantin.github.io/README.md

 # guillaumecantin.github.io

-A project to share programms about mathematical study of dynamical systems.
+A project to share programs about mathematical study of dynamical systems.
-Its main goal is to share python programms for numerical simulations and creating figures.
+Its main goal is to share python programs for numerical simulations and creating figures, and to propose a CGI interface for in line simulating.